ArrowOS/blog_test/_posts/2018-10-14-apply-for-maintainership.md

 ---

 ## How to become an official maintainer? checkout the requirements!
-Published 2018-07-12 by Kuber Sharma, Ganesh Varma
+by Kuber Sharma, Ganesh Varma

 #### To make your device official and be the official maintainer of ArrowOS you must fulfill all the below requirements as mentioned.